Dsek-LTH/web/docs/guides/getting-started.md

 # Getting started

-Follow the steps below to get a local development enviornment up and running.
+Follow the steps below to get a local development environment up and running.

 ## Prerequisites